Nikitino, Semyonkovskoye Rural Settlement, Vologodsky District, Vologda Oblast

 Nikitino (Никитино) is a rural locality (a village) in Semyonkovskoye Rural Settlement, Vologodsky District, Vologda Oblast, Russia.
 The population was 50 as of 2002.

 Geography

 The distance to Vologda is 9 km, to Semyonkovo is 1 km.
 Semyonkovo is the nearest rural locality.

+It is part of the Semenkovsky rural settlement, from the point of view of administrative-territorial division - in the Semenkovsky village council.

+The distance by road to the center of the municipality Semyonkovo is 1 km.
+The nearest settlements are Barachevo, Yarygino, Krasnovo, Semyonkovo, Borilovo, Trufanovo, Abakanovo.